Frequently asked questions

 Whilst I have also travelled extensively to other areas of the UK and abroad, I am unable to offer this at the moment.

-At what times of the day do you carry out assessments?
+At what times of the day are you available?

 How quickly can I be seen?

-Unfortunately, I tend to always be fully booked for several months.
-The next appointments I can currently offer are at the beginning of April.
+Unfortunately, I'm always booked up for several months and the next appointments I can currently offer are at the end of June.